Rudraksha20/CIS565-GPU-Final-Project-Vulkan-Procedural-Terrain/README.md

     - The other features don't affect performance significantly.
   - Thus, the performance drop caused by ray-marched shadows is what mainly determines the relative performance across pipelines.

+## Conclusions About Paper

+- We expected texture mapping to create the gap in performance between the deferred and forward pipelines.
+However, in both cases, the performance impact of that feature was very small.
+Perhaps Vulkan is too well-optimized!
+- The paper's visibility buffer really shines at reducing the memory bandwidth required to shade a given fragment.
+It essentially replaces memory transfers with computations.
+This definitely makes sense, since memory bandwidth and accesses are known to be very slow (in both GPUs and CPUs) relative to performing computations.

 ## Debug Views